marklogic/mlxprs/README.md

 ### Debugging Limitations

-Streaming JavaScript source files from the MarkLogic server is not yet implemented (it's on the roadmap).
+The JavaScript debugger assumes you have a local copy of the modules you are debugging.
+Streaming JavaScript source files from the MarkLogic is not yet implemented.
 If you import other modules into your script, you won't be able to inspect or set breakpoints in those files.
-To work on multiple files in attach mode, you will need a mirror copy of the modules directory on your local machine.

-### Required Privileges for eval and debugging
+### Required Privileges for Evaluation and Debugging

 To run queries with the MarkLogic JavaScript and XQuery Debugger, a user will need eval priviliges on your MarkLogic server.
 These include: